 Singing together with others is one of the most beautiful things there is!
-I have sung in many group settings myself, from choirs, acappella groups to backing vocals.
-Currently I conduct two choirs: the a cappella choir Singalicious in Delft, and the community choir Bergen Popkoor in Oegstgeest (Netherlands).
+I have sung in many group settings myself, from choirs, a cappella groups to backing vocals, and worked as a choir conductor.
+Currently I am the artistic director of the Finnish female choir TAIKA in The Netherlands.
 I love vocal music, and know what it takes to work together as a group to achieve a musical end product.

 I coach vocal and a cappella groups, vocal ensembles, choirs, and bands with multiple singers.